How to Use Smoke Bombs in Music Videos: A Director's Guide

 Music videos are about energy, emotion, and visual impact.
 Smoke delivers all three:

-- Practical effects - no CGI, no post-production, just real smoke on camera
+- Practical effects โ no CGI, no post-production roto, just real smoke interacting with real light

 Shoot all smoke grenade footage at 120fps and conform to 24fps in post.
-The resulting slow motion gives smoke clouds a dense, liquid quality that no CGI can replicate - and it stretches a 90-second burn into over six minutes of usable footage.
+The 5x slow motion gives smoke clouds a dense, liquid quality that no CGI can replicate โ and it stretches a 90-second WP40 burn into seven and a half minutes of usable footage.

 Best Smoke Bombs for Video Production

-Always assign a dedicated safety coordinator on set.
-Anyone activating a grenade must wear gloves and eye protection - sparks occur for 1–2 seconds at ignition.
-Bystanders and crew must maintain a 2-meter distance after pull.
-Never use near dry grass, wooden surfaces, or any flammable materials.
+Assign a dedicated safety coordinator on set.
+Anyone activating a grenade should wear gloves and eye protection โ sparks occur for 1โ2 seconds at ignition.
+Keep bystanders and crew 2 meters back after the pull, hold cans by the base (the casing gets hot during the burn), and never use smoke near dry grass, wooden sets, or anything flammable.
+Full rules in our Safety & Legal guide.

 Music Video Smoke Techniques